tjmcmanus/Journey-to-AI/labs/organize/organize.md

  - There is only one step in this job, which is a "Text" operation on the ZIP4 column.
  - Hover over the step to see the icons for it.
  - Click the edit (pencil) icon (2) to review the details of the step.<br/>![](./images/media/image26.png)
-1. This step refines the ZIP4 column by padding 4 characters of "0" to the Right.

-This means if the column is already filled in, it will not do anything.
+1. This step refines the ZIP4 column by padding 4 characters of "0" to the Right.<br/>This means if the column is already filled in, it will not do anything.
 If it is empty or filled with 0, it will fill it in with 0000.
   - Click Cancel (the job is OK as it is, but you could have changed it here if you needed to).<br/>![](./images/media/image27.png)
 1. Click on the Jobs (arrow by a clock) icon, then Save and create a job.<br/>![](./images/media/image28.png)
 1. Give the job a name of Customer Demographics Flow Job then select Create and Run